The Truth About Ketogenic Dieting: What to Know Before You Start

 At first, you are likely to have the “keto flu.”
-You may feel tired, dizzy, or sick to your stomach.
-You may have a headache.
-You may have trouble thinking, or “keto fog.”
-These effects can make it hard to complete daily tasks.
-They often pass after 2 to 4 weeks.1-3
+These effects can make it hard to complete daily tasks, though they often pass after 2 to 4 weeks.
+During this initial transition into ketosis, you may experience symptoms such as:1-3

 To restrict carbohydrates, you avoid foods like whole grain breads, fruits, legumes, and starchy vegetables.
 But these foods are full of important vitamins, minerals, and fiber that your body needs.
-They also help protect against many health conditions, including:1-3
+Missing out on these nutrients can be a concern, as they help protect against many health conditions, including:1-3

 - Heart disease